The Master Draught Legend Tells of How Rothenburg was Saved From Destruction:

 If you’re not in Rothenburg during festival time, you can see some of the re-enactment of The Master Draught in the gable of the Town Councillors’ Tavern.
 Every hour between 11.00 and 15:00 and between 20:00 and 22:00 the two windows located to the left and right of the town clock open to show the drinking scene by Nusch and Tilly in The Master Draught.

 Incidentally, the tankard that Tilly was said to have drunk from was once the elector’s tankard, used as a welcoming tankard of the imperial town.
-You can see this in the Reichsstadtmuseum (Imperial City Museum).What's your opinion on this?
+You can see this in the Reichsstadtmuseum (Imperial City Museum).What's your next move, after having read this post?